Our Coast. Our Climate. Our Future.

 Rock pooler handling a crab

-• 24-hour coastal BioBlitz focusing on climate-sensitive species
+• 24-hour coastal BioBlitz (including a night rock pool session!) focusing on climate-sensitive species

-• Expert-led workshops and talks on marine conservation and climate impacts
+• Expert-led workshops and talks on wildlife conservation and climate impact

 • Hands-on training in species identification and citizen science methods

-• Community networking hub featuring partners such as the Marine Biological Association and Cornwall Wildlife Trust
+• Community networking hub featuring local partners and groups

 • Wellbeing activities promoting a healthy relationship between community and nature